uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 Your ‘Account ID’ is the email address that you used to register your account with.

 ## Is it possible to remove the ‘Self-Exclusion’ limitations?
-How can I reactivate my account? / ¿Es posible quitar las limitaciones de Auto-Exclusión? ¿Cómo puedo reactivar mi cuenta?
+How can I reactivate my account?

-A ENG: Please contact our support team at: support@odds96.com[](mailto:support@odds96.com)
+Please contact our support team at: support@odds96.com[](mailto:support@odds96.com).

-A ESP: Puedes contactar a nuestro equipo de soporte enviando un email a [support@odds96.com](mailto:support@odds96.com)

-Is it possible to set a deposit limit?
-I think I may have gambling addiction. / ¿Es posible establecer un límite de depósito?
-Creo que padezco ludopatía.
+## Is it possible to set a deposit limit?
+I think I may have gambling addiction.

-A ENG: At the moment, Odds96 is not offering this option.
+At the moment, Odds96 is not offering this option.
 If you feel that you may have a problem, it is important that you seek help.
 Never spend more than you can afford.

-A ESP: Esta opción no está disponible todavía.
-Si crees que puedes tener un problema, es importante que busques ayuda.
-Nunca gastes más de lo que puedas pagar.

-Is it possible to display BTC in US dollars? / ¿Es posible cambiar la visualización de BTC en USD?
+## Is it possible to display BTC in US dollars?

-A ENG: To change your currency display preference, follow these steps:
+To change your currency display preference, follow these steps:
 -   In the upper right-hand corner, click on your ‘Account Balance’.

 -   In the window that appears below, you can choose the currency display option that you prefer.